bleach86/electrum/contrib/particl_notes.md

 ## Coldstaking

+To setup coldstaking the wallet must be initialised in legacy mode.

 When using an extaddress as the coldstaking change address the wallet will derive new addresses to use for each change output created.